dmbarreiro/DOEDA/docsrc/README.md

     cd docsrc
     ```

 2. Use the makefile to build to html and move the built html files to the `docs/` folder.
+This modified option in the `Makefile` comes from [here](https://github.com/sphinx-doc/sphinx/issues/3382#issuecomment-409068915).

     ```bash
     make github